 - ½ cup plus 2 tablespoons (90 g/3.2 oz) self-rising flour (or all-purpose flour plus ½ teaspoon baking powder)

 - Preheat oven to 180C/350F.
 Line 28 mini muffin cups with liner paper.

 - In a large bowl, whisk together eggs and sugar.
 Add the Nutella and whisk until combined.
 Sift in flour and fold just until combined.

 - Divide mixture evenly between muffin cups, filling them about ⅔ full.
 Bake for 8 minutes for mini muffins or 12-13 minutes for standard-size muffins, until the tops are shiny and cracked but the center is still soft.
 Transfer to a wire rack and let cool for 10 minutes before removing from pan.

--While muffins are best the same day they are made, they can be stored in an airtight container at room temperature for up to 2 days or frozen for up to a month.
+- Muffins are best the same day they are made, but they can be stored in an airtight container in the fridge for up to 3 days or frozen for up to a month.